BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Sting** `ACTIVE`

-Elven [hand weapon][Hand Weapon].
-This model gains a bonus of +1 Strength when making Strikes with Sting.
+This is a Unique Elven [hand weapon][Hand Weapon].
+A model gains a bonus of +1 to their Strength when making Strikes with Sting.

 - **"There's some good in this world, Mr Frodo, and it's worth fighting for"** `ACTIVE`